Postgraduate Studentships - Search for funding opportunities.

 You should have one of the following:

-• In exceptional circumstances, experienced planners without this level of qualification will be admitted to the course.
-In this situation, an application supported by mapping of experience to level 6 SEEC indicators and submission of a recently written work based report will be required.
-This report should demonstrate both a sound grasp of key policy issues and an ability to analyse, synthesise and evaluate complex ideas.
+In the last instance you will need to map your work experience to level 6 SEEC indicators and submit a recently written work based report.
+The report should demonstrate a sound grasp of key policy issues and an ability to analyse, synthesise and evaluate complex ideas.

 http://www.uwl.ac.uk/international/fees-and-scholarships/postgraduate-fees